useblocks/sphinx-needs-enterprise/docs/contribute.rst

 Without external services / CI Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the documentation build shall act like it is performed on our used CI system (github actions),
+If the documentation build shall act like it is performed on our used CI system (GitHub actions),
-an environment variable must be set.
+the ``ON_CI`` environment variable must be set.
 The build will then contain images instead of trying to reach
-external services during build.
+external services during the  build.

 On project root: ``make ci-docs-html``